alectries/ezepi/README.md

 All versions are currently experimental, so you do not need to specify a branch or version.

+You can update ezepi by running `update_packages()` and selecting the option for ezepi.

 ## Basic Use

 All ezepi functions follow a basic format: